Geometry and topology of the quasi-plane Szekeres model: Interpretation of for the quasi-plane model with infinite spaces

 In these coordinates, the surface $\{t = {\rm const}, z = z_0\}$ is explicitly homogeneous, so we are now free to shift the origin of coordinates to any other point by

 with $A_1$ and $A_2$ being constants.
 After the shift, the metric is still Szekeres with $\varepsilon = 0$, but with complicated expressions for the new $P$, $Q$ and $S$.

-After the two transformations, (\ref{12.7}) and (\ref{12.9}), the region $U$ of integration in (\ref{12.5}) (which was the outside of a tube extending out to infinity) goes over into a finite region -- the inside of a certain tube whose edge is the image of the family of unit circles in $(x, y)$.
-In the integrals (\ref{12.5}), the two transformations are just changes of integration variables, so the values of the integrals do not change, and thus (\ref{12.3}) still applies.
+After the transformations (\ref{10.7}) and (\ref{10.9}) the region $U$ of integration in (\ref{10.5}) (which was the outside of a tube extending out to infinity) goes over into a finite region -- the inside of a certain tube whose edge is the image of the family of unit circles in $(x, y)$.
+In the integrals (\ref{10.5}), the two transformations are just changes of integration variables, so the values of the integrals do not change, and thus (\ref{10.3}) still applies.
 This shows that over each point of the surface of constant $t$ and of $z = z_0$ in the Szekeres $\varepsilon = 0$ metric, we can find a region of finite volume (a wiggly tube) such that the function $M$ can be interpreted as the active gravitational mass within that tube.

-As an illustration of the considerations about wiggly columns and their transport over the manifold, we now consider a special case of the transformation (\ref{12.9}) with $A_1 \df \lambda$ and $A_2 = 0$.
+As an illustration we now consider a special case of the transformation (\ref{10.9}) with $A_1 \df \lambda$ and $A_2 = 0$.
 But first we give the complete transformation that will take us back to the coordinates of (\ref{2.7}) in the surface $z = z_0$.

-To the variables $(p', q')$ of (\ref{12.9}) we apply the inversion in a circle of radius 1 centred at $(p', q') = (0, 0)$, and the shift by $(P_0, Q_0)$ to the resulting $(x', y')$ coordinates.
-Calling the final coordinates $(x_2, y_2)$, we calculate the effect of (\ref{12.9}) on the variables $(x, y)$.
+To the variables $(p', q')$ of (\ref{10.9}) we apply the inversion in a circle of radius 1 centred at $(p', q') = (0, 0)$, and the shift by $(P_0, Q_0)$ to the resulting $(x', y')$ coordinates.
+Calling the final coordinates $(x_2, y_2)$, we calculate the effect of (\ref{10.9}) on the variables $(x, y)$.
 The complete transformation from $(x, y)$ to $(x_2, y_2)$ is

 where